 Almonds: Prices are rising because of cooler weather and rain in February leading to a smaller crop.
 Hopefully competition

 from a good Spanish crop will pressure prices downwards a little.
-Brazils: Crop about the same as previous years.
+Brazils: Crop is devastated and prices will be sky high or non existant until next year.
 Currency keeping price high.
 Cashews: Rains in Vietnam in February

 may have caused some quality issues.
 Late crop is leading to some uncertainty.
 Hazels: Lower of demand is pressuring the price down but again crop is around